 It is easy to fix the jammed fill plug/relief valve.
 Cut the tip off a wood toothpick and run it into the hole in the bottom of the plug pushing the ball back and forth.
 You can tell right away if the ball is jammed.
 Spray some WD-40 down the hole and then use air pressure to blow the WD-40 through the entire relief valve.
 Doing this a number of times will thoroughly clean out the valve.

 It is a good idea to check that the valve is not jammed every time you change the redrive oil.

-To prevent relative pressure build up in the redrive use the plastic plug that was shipped with your Miniplane.
-To make the plug a "breather" type, drill a tiny hole in the center of the plug with a #60 drill.
-The small hole will let the redrive breath but keep dust and other contaminants out.
-This simple replacement plug will keep the pressure the same inside and outside the redrive at all times.
-The downside is that it is much easier to have an oil spill if you lay the engine down so that the top slopes downhill.
-It will slowly drain out and make a mess of your harness.
-When you transport the engine, it is a good idea to put an unmodified plastic plug in the redrive in order to prevent spills.
+To prevent relative pressure build up in the redrive, use the plastic plug that was shipped with your Miniplane.
+To make the plug a "breather" type, drill a tiny hole in the center of the plug with a #60 drill or the smallest bit you have.
+The small hole will let the redrive breath but keep most dust and contaminants out.
+The modified plug will keep the pressure the same inside and outside the redrive at all times.
+The downside is that it is much easier to have an oil spill if you lay the engine down so that the top of the redrive slopes downhill.
+It will slowly drain out and make a mess on your harness.
+When you transport the engine, it is a good idea to put an unmodified plastic plug or the relief valve in the redrive in order to prevent spills.